-Uncovering a flaw in drug testing for chronic anxiety disorderDecember 13th, 2012 in Medical research /
+Uncovering a flaw in drug testing for chronic anxiety disorderDecember 13, 2012 in Medicine & Health / Medical research

 Pre-clinical trials—the stage at which medications or therapies are tested on animals like laboratory mice—is a crucial part of drug development.
 It's only then that scientists can assess benefits and side effects before a drug is administered to patients.

 Now, Prof. Ilan Golani of Tel Aviv University's Department of Zoology and Sagol School for Neuroscience and his fellow researchers Prof. Yoav Benjamini of TAU's Department of Statistics and Operations Research and the Sagol School of Neuroscience, and Dr. Ehud Fonio of the Weizmann Institute are questioning the animal models used for measuring chronic disorders such as Generalized Anxiety Disorder.
 Using a hundred-times longer experimental time-frame and comparing lab mice with wild mice, the researchers found that the lab mice used do not actually experience chronic anxiety.

 Instead, the researchers found that the behavior exhibited by the mice in the first minutes of an experiment is only a temporary response to a new environment.
 With time, the mice revert back to their true temperaments—lab mice have calm temperaments and wild mice are anxious.
 This discovery, which has been reported in the journals PLOS One and Nature Methods, could explain why most candidate drugs developed using this mouse model have poor therapeutic value in treating human brain disorders, says Prof. Golani.